jotaro0010/pyanisort/README.md

 After any one of these commands are used the history.csv file will be modified to reflect the undo operation.

-## Important Files
+## Logs and other Important Files

+Logs and program data is stored in the following locations:
+Windows: `%APPDATA%\pyAniSort`
+Linux: `~/.pyanisort`

 There are two files that are automatically created when pyAniSort is run.
 prefNames.csv and history.csv

-These files along with the logs are stored in the following locations:
-Windows: `%APPDATA%\pyAniSort`
-Linux: `~/.pyanisort`

 ### `prefNames.csv` - Prefered show names
 This file is for storing information about the show.
 This helps save time when gathering show information multiple times.